UANATACA/ONESHOT-REPO/oneshot_gui.md

 		}
 	}

 This output tells us that a single token "6d1cae4d55be4cdf9cac50ee36f73406" exists.
-This token is associated to the RAO account with id "9001800" and can be used in place of the password and pin.
+This token is associated to the RAO account with id "9001800" and can be used instead of the password and pin.

-To use tokens in a production environment, you will need to create them first with the corresponding <a href="#tag/Tokens/paths/~1api~1v1~1token/post">Create token</a> API call.
+To use tokens in a production environment, you will need to create them first using the corresponding <a href="#tag/Tokens/paths/~1api~1v1~1token/post">Create token</a> API call.

 </br>